-Rabbi Robert Eisen will accept responsibility for instituting the transaction and for repurchasing the hametz after Pesah for your use.
-Please complete the form below and return it to the synagogue BEFORE Friday, March 30.
+Rabbi Robert Eisen will accept responsibility for instituting the transaction and for repurchasing the hametz after Pesah for your 112 S

 Mechirat Hametz: Selling of Hametz

+I/We authorize

-I/We authorize Rabbi Robert Eisen or his designated representative to sell all hametz located on our premises.
+Robert Eisen or his designated representative to sel netz located on our premises.

+Hom Address:

-Home Address:
+ess Address:

 City:

-Business Address:

-City:

-I/We understand that this is a legal transaction and that I/we may not partake in these products during the week of Passover.
-I/We understand that these products will be repurchased for our use immediately after Passover.
-Enclosed please find a check for \$ made payable to Congregation Anshei Israel in order to fulfill the mitzvah of Ma'ot Hittim .
-Signature:
+I/We inderstand that this is a legal transaction and tha

+I/we nay not partake in these products during the weel

+sover.
+I/We understand that these products will be

+- hased for our use immediately after Passover.

+ed please find a check for \$ made

+payał e to Congregation Anshei Israel in order to fulfil

+the n tzvah of Ma'ot Hittim .

+Signa ure:

-Congregation Anshei Israel 5550 E. 5 th St. • Tucson, AZ 85711
+Congregation Anshei Israel

+550 E. 5 th St. • Tucson, AZ 85711